tdmrhn/dLightbox.js/README.md

 = Is it supports thumbnails? =

-Yes it supports thumbnails.
-Thumbnails can be easily positioned via CSS according to your needs.
+Yes it supports thumbnails with "dLightbox-thumbnails" class like Codepen demo.
+Also thumbnails can be easily positioned via CSS according to your needs.

 = Is the lightbox responsive? =